TimoKellerMath/QuadraticPoints/README.md

 The repository consists of the following files and folders:

 - Classical_Chabauty (folder).
 This folder contains code for perfoming classical Chabauty computations.
 - Output_files (folder).
-Contains all output files for tha 'rank 0' and 'Atkin-Lehner sieve' levels.
+Contains all output files for tha 'rank 0' and 'Atkin-Lehner sieve' levels as well as the output of the verifications file.
 - AL_sieve.m.
 Main file for the 'Atkin-Lehner sieve' method.
 Performs the computations.
 - AL_sieve_auxiliary.m.
 Contains functions for the 'Atkin-Lehner sieve' method.
 - going_down.m.
 Main file for the 'going-down' method.
 Performs the computations.